Riemannian metrics on differentiable stacks: Introduction

-\begin{theorem*}[Existence of fibered metrics] Let $\phi:\tilde G\to G$ be a split fibration between proper Lie groupoids.
+\begin{theorem*}[Existence of fibered groupoid metrics] Let $\phi:\tilde G\to G$ be a split fibration between proper Lie groupoids.
 Then there exist 2-metrics $\tilde\eta$ on $\tilde G$ and $\eta$ on $G$ making $\phi$ into a Riemannian submersion. \end{theorem*}

-We then develop relative versions for the results of \cite{dhf} concerning linearization, by showing that Riemannian submersions between Lie groupoids can always be linearized via the exponential maps of their 2-metrics.
-Given $G$ a Lie groupoid and given $S\subset M$ an embedded saturated submanifold, we denote by $G_S$ to the restriction $G_S=s^{-1}(S)\toto S$, that is always a Lie groupoid.
+Our second main result combines the methods developed by us in \cite{dhf}, to linearize Riemannian groupoids by means of exponential maps, with a thorough analysis on the structure of Lie groupoid fibrations and cleavages.
+The outcome is a linearization result for fibrations between proper Lie groupoids.
+Given $G\toto M$ a Lie groupoid and given $S\subset M$ an embedded saturated submanifold, we denote by $G_S=s^{-1}(S)\toto S$ the restriction to $S$, that is itself a Lie groupoid.